 HOW TO CLEAN YOUR UTV WHEELS

-You finally made the splurge and upgraded to a new set of custom UTV wheels and maybe even some new tires.
+You finally splurged and upgraded to a new set of custom UTV wheels, maybe even some new tires.
 Unfortunately, your new utv wheels take the brunt of trail debris and don't stay clean very long.
-Now that your new investment is filthy, what is the best way to clean them?
+Now that your new investment is filthy, what is the best way to clean it?

 First, you must treat your utv wheels carefully to ensure they last a lifetime.
-Just like anything on your machine, if you fail to keep up with maintenance or routine care, they will not last long, and depending on the condition of your wheels, may void your warranty!
+Just like anything on your machine, if you fail to keep up with maintenance or routine care, it won't last long, and depending on the condition of your wheels, it may void your warranty!
 Yikes.
 It is crucial to clean your wheels (and tires) often and adequately.
-Your Valor Offroad wheels have an automotive-grade paint finish, which means you should treat them like the paint on your truck.
-All of our wheels are protected by a thick coat of durable clear coat to ensure your wheels can take a beating, however scratches are bound to happen, accept it.
+Your Valor Offroad wheels have an automotive-grade paint finish, so treat them like the paint on your truck.
+All of our wheels are protected by a thick coat of durable clear coat to ensure your wheels can take a beating; scratches are bound to happen, accept it.

 The best way to care for your utv wheels without damaging the finish is to clean them after every ride.
 Here are our recommendations to keep your wheels looking like new.